-As we enter the final quarter of 2025, I want to highlight two, key upcoming events.
+As we enter the first quarter of 2026, I want to highlight two, key upcoming events.

 Jordan Dale, MD